phptuts/codingwithnoah/summer-camp/day-1/blink/index.md

 ## Review

-Have a conversation about what we learned. :)
+Have a conversation about what we learned. :)  Keep the breadboard setup like you had it before.